 So what did work?

 Krylon UV Resistant Clear Acrylic Coating did the trick.
 It was extremely easy to apply, although it smells horrendous and I strongly recommended doing it in garage with the door open or somewhere outdoors if possible (remember to keep your project covered so nothing lands on it.
 Like a fly).
 I did it in my basement and it made the first floor stinky for a while.
 But, other than the smell, it does not affect the ink in anyway, as long as you remember to shake the can for at least a full minute.
 I didn’t see any new blurring.
 The finish is completely clear.
 I ran it under hot and cold water and did not have any issues.
 I still would probably not put this finished product in the dishwasher, but my plans for this project wouldn’t require that anyway.
 If you’re making coasters, I would say hand wash them, just to be safe.

-If you’re looking for an even hardier and shinier finish, you can seal the tiles with Resin.
+If you’re planning on doing this technique on something outside like wind chimes, you should seal the tiles with Resin.
 Give the tiles a couple of coats of mod podge and allow them to completely dry.
 Follow the directions that come with the resin VERY CAREFULLY and make sure you elevate your tiles.
 I used four bottle caps underneath the tiles so that the resin could drip off the edges.
 Oh, and don’t forget to protect whatever surface your working on.
 I usually use newspaper and I work on an old, beat up kitchen table in case of any accidents.
 I do not want resin on my countertops, ok?